Thai opposition debates whether to run in February election

 ARMY NEUTRALITY

-Thailand's eight-year political conflict centres on Thaksin, a former telecommunications tycoon who won over the rural poor with healthcare and other policies when he was premier.
+Thailand's eight-year political conflict centers on Thaksin, a former telecommunications tycoon who won over the rural poor with healthcare and other policies when he was premier.
 The army ousted him in 2006.

 Since 2008, he has chosen to live in exile rather than come home to serve a jail sentence for abuse of power, a charge he calls politically motivated.